-On 20 September 2017, the European Union and the United Nations launched a EUR 500 million Spotlight Initiative to eliminate all forms of violence against women and girls, including human trafficking and sexual exploitation.470 The Spotlight Initiative will "deploy large scale investments in Asia, Africa, Latin America, and the Pacific and the Caribbean,"471 aimed at strengthening legislative frameworks, and other preventative measures to eliminate violence against women and girls.472
+trafficking and sexual exploitation.
+955 The Spotlight Initiative will "deploy large scale investments in Asia, Africa, Latin America, and the Pacific and the Caribbean," 956 aimed at strengthening legislative frameworks, and other preventative measures to eliminate violence against women and girls.
+957

 On 27 September 2017, at the High Level Meeting on the appraisal for the Global Plans for Action to Combat Trafficking in Persons, Joanne Adamson, Deputy Head of the European Union Delegation to the United Nations, addressed the EU commitment to implement the UN Global Plan of Action to Combat Trafficking in Persons, including the requirement to prosecute perpetrators.
-473 In her speech, Adamson spoke about the continued need to promote efforts to prosecute those engaged in human trafficking.
+958 In her speech, Adamson spoke about the continued need to promote efforts to prosecute those engaged in human trafficking.
 "We must also ensure accountability to perpetrators.
 It is the traffickers that should be punished by the law, not the victims," Adamson said.
-She also called for more cooperation between countries of origin, transit and destination, to combat trafficking in https://eeas.europa.eu/headquarters/headquarters-homepage/32549/eu-invests-eur-500-million-new-spotlight-initiative-end-violence-against-women en.
+She also called for more cooperation between countries of origin, transit and destination, to combat trafficking in persons.
+960 The UN Global Plan of Action is considered an essential framework for joint action to prevent, protect, and prosecute trafficking in persons.
+961 https://eeas.europa.eu/headquarters/headquarters-homepage/32549/eu-invests-eur-500-million-new-spotlight-initiative-end-violence-against-women en.